👥 Our Team, Collaborators & Partners

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”
 (Margaret Mead)… That’s us together with you!

-Earthwise Aware is a 501(c)(3) that we started mid 2015 and have since then incorporated as a non-profit in May 2017.
-We are very proud of its mission & vision, and are working hard at developing it into a vibrant community.
-Thanks to a dedicated and growing group of followers who want it to succeed, EwA is developing fast.
+Earthwise Aware is a 501(c)(3) that we started mid-2015 and have since then incorporated as a nonprofit in May 2017.
+We are very proud of its mission & vision and are working hard at developing it into a vibrant community.
+Thanks to a dedicated and growing group of supporters who want it to succeed, EwA is developing fast.
 We look forward to this journey, and invite you to join our effort!